mfidino/autoOcc/README.md

 `autoOcc` is an R package to fit an autologistic occupancy model, which is a simplified version of a dynamic occupancy model that is espcially useful when dealing with smaller datasets. `autoOcc` fits this model hierarchically so that different covariates can be used on a species latent occupancy and detection probability.
 Most of the functions here behave similarly to those in `unmarked`, so using `autoOcc` should be somewhat familar to those who have experience with that R package.

+## News

+2023 - 07 - 17: Fixed a small bug with `autoOcc::predict()`.
+Previously, factors that did not use the standard ordering for levels (i.e., alphabetical) would get converted to alphabetical when making predictions.
+This would lead to wrong predictions.
+Factor level ordering is now retained.

 ## Status: Experimental, active developement